The best Pop, Rock and Film Music backing tracks for the guitar

 I was reading a book of American Indian poetry at the time and I came across this phrase: "All that we are is dust in the wind".
 This really struck me and I remembered it.
 I was humming this line along with the fingerpicking exercise and a quarter of an hour later, I had a song.

 When I played it for the group, there was a stupefied silence.
 Sometimes the things which come from a simple inspiration are much more long-lasting than those you might work on endlessly."

 Play "Dust in the Wind" with the backing tracks included in the Tomplay sheet music: start the backing track, mute the main guitar, add the voice and backing vocals and adjust the volume of each track to suit you.

 "Perfect" is dedicated to Ed Sheeran's fiancée.
 Careful not to allow his career to be defined by his first hits, the singer was sure he had found a solid follow-up to his first hits in this romantic ballad, of which he is very proud.

 Ed Sheeran has revealed that the lyrics came to him at James Blunt's home in Ibiza, where the two singers were listening to the piece "March Madness" by Future at 6 o'clock in the morning.
-He said: "Barefoot on the grass, we were dancing to our favourite song; I booked the studio for the day and finished "Perfect" that day.
+He said: "Barefoot on the grass, we were dancing to our favorite song; I booked the studio for the day and finished "Perfect" that day.
 I knew it was special."

 His brother Matthew Sheeran created the song's orchestration.
-It was the first time that they had collaborated on a piece of music, thus realising their grandmother's wish to see the two brothers working together before she died.
+It was the first time that they had collaborated on a piece of music, thus realizing their grandmother's wish to see the two brothers working together before she died.

 7. "Knockin’ on Heaven’s Door" - Bob Dylan